dgruber/drmaa2os/pkg/jobtracker/simpletracker/README.md

 in order to use standard OS processes as a backend for managing jobs as processes from the DRMAA2 interface.

-## Functionality

 ## Basic Usage

 A JobTemplate requires at least:

-  * RemoteCommand -> which is path to the executable
+    * RemoteCommand -> Path to the executable

+Job arrays are supported, also the control of the amount of jobs running concurrently.

 ### Job Control Mapping